Tom Eisenstadt

 • COVID-19

-I’ve seen the Dow Jones Industrial Average go up and down and up again from 1,200 to more than 35,000.
-I have the benefit of nearly four decades of experience in guiding you through whatever comes next.
+I’ve seen the Dow Jones Industrial Average go up and down and up again from 1,200 to over 50,000!
+I have the benefit of more than four decades of experience in guiding you through whatever comes next.

 Past performance is not guarantee of future results.
 The Dow Jones Industrial Average (DJIA) is an index that shows how 30 large, publicly owned companies based in the United States have traded during a standard trading session in the stock market.
 Indices are unmanaged and are not available for direct investment.